yxlin/yxlin.github.io/_docs/basics/mle.md

 specific cognitive model.
 For example, the non-decision time must not go below 0 second.
-If you do not (or cannot) add this constraint on the optimiser (e.g., the R function, _optim_), the resulting fit may not converged or the returned estimates (even converged) will not be reasonable (psychologically speaking).
+If you do not (or cannot) add this constraint on the optimiser (e.g., the R function, _optim_), the resulting fit may not converge or the estimates (even converged) will be unreasonable, psychologically speaking.

 Below I use _ggdmc_ to conduct a simulation study to demonstrate the point.